TSA insider faults agency's response to coronavirus

 Airport officers are required to wear nitrile gloves when they screen passengers.
 They must change gloves after every pat-down, and travelers can request the use of new gloves at any time, Farbstein said.
 Eye protection has remained optional for screeners.

-Brainard believes those procedures still have gaps, however, including no procedure for how to handle travelers who appear to be sick.
+Brainard disputed parts of the TSA statement, saying screeners have not been told to change gloves after every pat-down.
+He said new guidelines that took effect last week still have gaps, including no procedure for how to handle travelers who appear to be sick and little or no contact-tracing after TSA personnel become sick.

 Brainard's complaint and the special counsel's demand for an investigation were earlier reported by the Washington Post and National Public Radio.